 - Légaré F, Adekpedjou R, Stacey D, Turcotte S, Kryworuchko J, Graham ID, Lyddiatt A, Politi MC, Thomson R, Elwyn G, Donner-Banzhoff N. Interventions for increasing the use of shared decision making by healthcare professionals.
 Cochrane Database Syst Rev. 2018 Jul 19;7:CD006732. doi: 10.1002/14651858.CD006732.pub4.
 Review.
 PubMed PMID: 30025154.

 The Cochrane Library catalogs meta-analyses on different clinical questions.
 This meta-analysis, including 105 trials involving over 30,000 participants, is the most widely cited Cochrane review on any topic.
-In randomized trials, use of decision aids improved patient knowledge and many aspects of decision quality.
+In randomized trials, the use of decision aids improved patient knowledge and many aspects of decision quality.